 This story reopened old wounds as I dive into my past and openly talk about my experiences with the supernatural.
 I confront the controversial topic of the paranormal as I tell the true events we must face while living in Sharon Rectory.
 Over the twenty-two years, myself and my family have kept a diary on the strange occurrences that we have encountered in our home.
 To constantly live in fear of the unseen is a curse, but to overcome those challenges together is a blessing.

 Emma Louise speaks with Film and Television Director Marty Stalker on the Hostage to the Devil podcast developed by Causeway Pictures and Underground films.

 Available on all podcast streaming platforms.

 AFEARED- Episode one: Murder and Rebellion

-Film & TV Productions on location
+Film & TV Productions

 Did you know, Sharon Rectory has featured in the following TV series?